14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-Early morning after breakfast, embark on a drive through the Ngorongoro Conservation Area and continue on to Serengeti National Park with a game viewing drive en-route.
-A UNESCO World Heritage site and a biosphere reserve since 1981, Serengeti is one of the oldest and the largest national parks in Africa.
-Serengeti is renowned for being one of the most famous wildlife areas globally, boasting the highest concentration of wild animals on the planet!
-This world-renowned park serves as a sanctuary for the last remaining annual mammal migration in the world.
-Serengeti National Park holds the title of Africa’s most famous park due to the largest concentration of game on the continent and the migration of millions of wildebeest.
-The name "Serengeti" originates from the Maasai language, meaning ‘endless plains,’ which aptly describes the landscape.
-Encompassing almost 15,000 sq km (6,000 sq miles), Serengeti National Park is the second-largest park in Tanzania.
-Meals and overnight accommodation are provided at Embalakai Camp.
+In the early morning after breakfast, drive through the Ngorongoro Conservation Area and proceed to Serengeti National Park with a game viewing drive along the way.
+A UNESCO World Heritage site and a biosphere reserve since 1981, Serengeti is one of the oldest and largest parks in Africa.
+It is one of the most famous wildlife areas in the world, boasting the greatest concentration of wild animals on the planet!
+This world-renowned park is a sanctuary for the last remaining annual mammal migration in the world.
+Serengeti National Park is Africa’s most famous park due to the largest concentration of game on the continent and the migration of millions of wildebeest.
+The name Serengeti comes from the Maasai language, meaning ‘endless plains,’ which aptly describes it.
+Covering almost 15,000 sq km (6,000 sq miles), Serengeti National Park is the second-largest park in Tanzania.
+Meals and your overnight stay are at Embalakai Camp.

 Breakfast, Lunch, Dinner